After you've installed and configured the Gantt view, there are a number of ways you can interact with records and customize the appearance.

 Jump to today

-To easily view records on or around the current date, click the "Today" button at the top-right of the app.
+To easily view records on or around the current date, click the "Today" button near the top-right of the Gantt view.

 When you click "Today", the chart will scroll today's date into view and indicate it with a blue vertical line.

-Another way to navigate the Gantt chart is to shift the visible records forwards and backwards using the arrows at the top-right of the app.
+Another way to navigate the Gantt chart is to shift the visible records forward and backward using the arrows near the top-right of the view.

-By clicking either forwards or backwards, the chart will jump to the next date range that you've already selected in the zoom menu.
-For example, if you're viewing records at the "Monthly" level, the app will scroll to the next / previous month when clicking the arrows.
+By clicking either forward or backward, the chart will jump to the next date range that you've already selected in the zoom menu.
+For example, if you're viewing records at the "Monthly" level, the app will scroll to the next/previous month when clicking the arrows.

 Resizing the sidebar